ioneov/hcia.mindmaps/README.md

-# hcia.mindmaps
+# HCIA Datacom Mind Map

-My mindmaps for preparating hcia cert exam
+A mindmap designed for the HCIA H12-811 exam.